 Whether you like the conversion or not, even whether you like the portrait itself does not matter.
 With this article, I did my best to show you how several of Lightroom’s tools can be used in conjunction to come up with a high-contrast B&W conversion.
 Hopefully, I managed to teach you something.
 More than that, I hope I managed to inspire you a little bit to try and work on those B&W looks on your own.
 As always with post-processing, a lot of experimenting happened “behind the curtains” before I settled down with the numbers and choices that you saw described.
 And do you know why?
 Because there is no one way to do a good high-contrast B&W conversion.
 There just isn’t.
 In fact, I’ve worked on this photograph before and having started from scratch for this article, I came up with a final image that is slightly, yet noticeably different from my first try.

 I hope you found the article useful.
-In case your conversion method is different to mine – and it most likely is – be sure to share your preference in the comments section below.
+In case your conversion method is different from mine – and it most likely is – be sure to share your preference in the comments section below.
 I am sure our readers will be curious to learn more ways to achieve spectacular B&W images.
 I know I am!